SentaFito53/vlm-license-plate-ocr/README.md

 ## Output

-The `hasil_ocr_plat.csv` file contains the prediction results and CER score for each image, along with the overall average CER printed to the terminal once the program finishes.
+The `result_ocr_plat.csv` file contains the prediction results and CER score for each image, along with the overall average CER printed to the terminal once the program finishes.

 ## Repository Structure